osoner/countly-documentation/reference/server-api.md

 	10 digit UTC timestamp for recording past data.

+* `ip_address`

+	IP address of the user.
+By default IP address of the user is detected from the connection but you can send it manually using this parameter. `ip_address` parameter can only be used with the `begin_session` request.

 * `events`

 	JSON array containing event objects.
 Each event object can have below properties;